Complaints.

 If you have been unable to resolve your complaint informally then you may want to escalate this to a formal complaint.
 To submit a formal complaint you need to fill in the complaints form.
 You need to set out your concerns clearly and concisely and provide any evidence you have to support your complaint.
 Evidence may include; emails, medical evidence, timeline/dates of meetings, reports by a professional, witness statements, financial information etc. You can contact us for help with structuring your complaint if you get stuck.

 All completed complaint forms should be submitted electronically to complaints@rhul.ac.uk.
 If you have a justified formal complaint, you should submit this as quickly as possible and within three months of the incident or action being complained about.
-Please do not wait until your results are published for fear that raising complaints at the time will adversely affect your grades; this is not the case and will only lead to possible regrets and dissatisfaction as retrospective complaints cannot be investigated unless in exceptional circumstances.
+Please do not wait until your results are published for fear that raising complaints at the time will adversely affect your grades; this is not the case and will only lead to possible regrets and dissatisfaction as retrospective complaints cannot be investigated except in exceptional circumstances.

 What happens next?